- When is a cavernous body implant/penile prosthesis necessary?

 When can age become a problem?

 The patient’s age can only become a problem if an age-related cognitive impairment such as dementia exists at the same time (Citation: 18).
+This means that the patient would no longer be able to operate the prosthesis properly or behave correctly during post-operative care.

 Does a penile prosthesis hinder later urological treatments?